LostInBrittany/polymer-beers/step-08/README.md

 ## Don't change a winning team...

-We keep the same *carbon-route* routing, with our two routes, one for the beer list (URL fragment `#/beers`) and another for the individual beers (URL fragments following the '/beer/:id' schema).
+We keep the same *app-route* routing, with our two routes, one for the beer list (URL fragment `#/beers`) and another for the individual beers (URL fragments following the '/beer/:id' schema).

 But instead of using the auto-binding template, that frankly is a bit hacky, we are going to create a global `polymer-beers` element in `index.html`: